dergigi/dergigi.github.io/bitcoin/lessons/ch2-09-inflation.md

 categories: [bitcoin, lesson]
 ---

+> Alas! it was too late: she went on growing and growing, and very soon had to
+> kneel down: in another minute there was not room even for this, and she tried
+> the effect of lying down, with one elbow against the door, and the other arm
+> curled round her head.
+Still she went on growing, and as a last resource she
+> put one arm out of the window, and one foot up the chimney, and said to
+> herself "now I can do no more—what will become of me?"
+> <cite>[Lewis Carroll][carroll], [Alice in Wonderland][alice]</cite>

 Trying to understand monetary inflation, and how a non-inflationary system like Bitcoin might change how we do things, was the starting